 - Travel costs from the student’s origin, and travel costs for the mobility between ASTON, TSP-TPT and UoA in the corresponding semesters of the programme

 - Travel document costs (passport, visas), accommodation and living expenses, or other personal costs (e.g. study books printing and stationery, photocopies etc.)

 SmartNet is supported by the Erasmus+ programme of the European Union with a limited number of EMJMD scholarships for top-ranked applicants.
 About 26 EMJMD scholarships will be available for the 2019-2021 intake (i.e. 4 for Programme Country students and 22 for Partner country students).
 From the Partner Country category, approximately 7 out of the 22 scholarships, will be specifically reserved to the following targeted regions:

 - ENI East (Region 2): Armenia, Azerbaijan, Belarus, Georgia, Moldova, Territory of Ukraine as recognized by international law.

 - ENI South (Region 3): Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Marocco, Palestine, Syria, Tunisia.

-- Asia (Region 6): Afghanistan, Bangladesh, Bhutan, Cambodia, DPR Korea, Indonesia, Laos, Malaysia, Maldives, Mongolia, Myanmar, Myanmar, Nepal, Pakistan, Philippines, Sri Lanka, Thailand, Vietnam.
+- Asia-remaining countries (Region 6): DPR Korea, Indonesia, Malaysia, Maldives, Mongolia, Pakistan, Philippines, Sri Lanka, Thailand, Vietnam.

-- Central Asia (Region 7): Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan.
+- Central Asia-L or LMI (Region 7): Kyrgyzstan, Tajikistan, Uzbekistan.